 All external doors should be fitted with high-security deadlocks and, in order to ensure adequate strength and protection against intruders, they should be made of a solid-core construction that is at least 44mm thick.
 This will also aid heat and sound insulation, as does the use of slimline heritage double-glazing.

 For authenticity, timber doors can be finished and maintained using quality linseed oil, wax, or microporous paint, culminating in a weather-tight barrier that is both aesthetically pleasing and secure.

-The Sash Window Workshop’s made-to-order timber doors are handcrafted from accoya or European oak.
+The made-to-order timber doors from The Sash Window Workshop are handcrafted from accoya or European oak.
 They are finished with at least three coats of factory-applied paint, or can be hand-waxed on request.
-Prices on application
+Prices on application.

 Standard components and bespoke traditional doors by Westbury Joinery are made using premium engineered hardwoods and finished with three coats of paint.
 If laminated double-glazed panels are specified, they can be finished with applied glazing bars.
 Prices on application

-Sash Window Workshop creates timber doors in styles from any era, including Georgian and Victorian, plus bespoke detailing to match any existing doors.
-Handmade from accoya with a painted finish, this 1920s-style design costs around £4,200, including the side window
+Sash Window Workshop create timber doors in styles from any era, including Georgian and Victorian, plus bespoke detailing to match any existing doors.
+Handmade from accoya with a painted finish, this 1920s-style design costs around £4,200, including the side window.

 12. Add character with handcrafted detailing